LEMDO’s Build Process

 corpus file, is processed into a page in a temporary folder.

-Each item in the collection of site-page XML documents located in the anthology folder
+Each item in the collection of site-page XML documents located in the anthology directory

 is first checked to make sure its